 Interestingly enough, Murry Creek is not an officially required part of the trail for a hiker to be considered a “Thousand Miler,” or someone who has completed all of the roughly 1,120 miles of the trail within Wisconsin.

-Other IAT sections that are of Thousand-Miler requirements even though they also wander off of the generally directed path of the main trail, such as the one through the Merrill School Forest (which I wrote about last week).
+Other IAT sections are part of Thousand-Miler requirements even though they also wander off of the generally directed path of the main trail, such as the one through the Merrill School Forest (which I wrote about last week).

 There is a reason for this, according to the Ice Age Trail Alliance.
 The short explanation is that the trail once ran directly to the Merrill School Forest.